 - Take advantage of any offers to trade up a size at no extra cost.
 A roomy king-sized or super king-sized bed will ensure less partner disturbance during the night than a standard double, which at just 4’6” wide only gives each user the same space as a child has in their cot!

 - Be wary of unusual brands and ‘too good’ deals.
 We’re not saying every brand you’ve never heard of is bad, but there’s a reason why some names only ever crop up in a sale or deal.
 Bargain or not you still want a bed that’s safe, clean and is what it says it is.
-Look for our NBF Approved logo.
-Our members have all been rigorously audited to ensure they meet (amongst other things) flammability, cleanliness and trade description regulations.
+Look for our NBF-approved logo.
+Brands that have been NBF-approved are rigorously audited to ensure they meet (amongst other things) flammability, cleanliness and trade description regulations.

 - Only buy a drawer divan or ottoman base if you really need extra storage space: four drawers can account for well over £100 of the purchase price – money that could be better invested in a superior quality mattress.
 The same applies to other features – only go for them if they offer real benefits.